books

 -Indices

 Indices contribute to faster query output retrievals.
-This sect1 will explain the different types of indices available, ...
+This sect1 will explain the different types of indices available, as well as when you should use one type ...

 -Using an Index